Rethinking Generative Image Pretraining: How Far Are We From Scaling Up Next-Pixel Prediction?: Experiments

 \uline{Yes, the optimal scaling strategy changes as image resolution increases.
 The scaling trend shifts from balancing model and data size at $32\times 32$ resolutions to heavily favoring larger models over more data at higher resolutions. }

 Image resolution is a fundamental property of visual data that has no direct equivalence in natural language.
-The majority of our experiments were conducted at a fixed 32 $\times$ 32 resolution, which was a necessary choice to ensure computational tractability across our many experimental runs.
+So far, the majority of our experiments were conducted at a fixed 32 $\times$ 32 resolution, which was a necessary choice to ensure computational tractability across our many experimental runs.
 However, this controlled setting assumes a lossy compression in the raw pixel representation.
 Specifically, we address this by conducting ablation studies on downstream task performances across different image resolutions.
-We take three base model scales (S-28M, S-77M, and B-227M) with their corresponding Isoflop variants and train each model at different image resolutions: $16 \times 16$ and $64 \times 64$.
-It is crucial to note that while the Transformer architectures themselves remained the same (e.g., S-28M always had the same parameter count), the input sequence length grows quadratically with the resolution change.
+In this multi-resolution experiment, we include all five model architecture scales in Table~\ref{tab:tfm_model_arch} with their corresponding IsoFLOP variants and train each model at different image resolutions: $16 \times 16$, $32 \times 32$, and $64 \times 64$.
+It is crucial to note that while the Transformer architectures themselves remained the same (e.g., S: 77M always had the same parameter count), the input sequence length grows quadratically with the resolution change.
 We then repeat our evaluation process, generating 10,000 samples for measuring Fréchet Distance and extracting Transformer layer activations to estimate the best-layer top-1 accuracy at these new resolutions.
 This comparison is meaningful as downstream tasks performance serves as a comparable measure across different resolutions.